tushariccs/GDSC_Internship_Project/README.md

 * [Setup](#setup)

 ## Project_Information
-This project is simple Weather Prediction System Web Application
+This project is simple Weather Prediction System Web Application.
+The files like app.py and bmi.py is our learning of streamlit framework you can ignore if you know the streamlit framework basics concepts.

 ## Technologies
 Project is created with: